yongcongwang/note/docs/Math/Linear-Algebra/14_orthogonal.md

 In this lecture we learn what it means for vectors, bases and subspaces to be `orthogonal`.
 The symbol for this is $\bot$.

-The `bib picture` of this course is that the row space of a matrix is orthogonal to its nullspace, and its column space is orthogonal to its left nullspace.
+The `big picture` of this course is that the row space of a matrix is orthogonal to its nullspace, and its column space is orthogonal to its left nullspace.

 ![orthogonal](images/orthogonal/orthogonal.png)